Five-spice and mascarpone soft croissants

 - whole cane sugar

-- Begin to knead and gradually add slightly warmed milk.
-Knead the dough until it becomes smooth and elastic for about 10 minutes.
+Begin to knead and gradually add slightly warmed milk.
+Knead the dough until it becomes smooth and elastic for minimum 10 minutes.
 Cover the bowl with plastic wrap and leave to rise in a warm place for about 2 hours or until the dough doubles the volume.
+It is really important that your dough doubles the volume so don’t skip this step.

-This recipe was sponsored by Cannamela - company specialized in the production and distribution of spices from all over the world.
+This recipe was sponsored by Cannamela.
+This company specializes in the production and distribution of spices from all over the world.